 In line with existing works [29], execution indistinguishability ignores information leaks that are due to program (non) termination.
 The definition ensures security w.r.t. a passive non-enclave attacker that observes only the results of gateway method calls.
 In particular, it rejects all programs that leak secret information to the non-enclave environment.
 As such condition can be restrictive for most practical scenarios (see Section III for examples), developers resort to various forms of declassification operations to release secret information in a controlled manner.
-We refer to prior works for an overview of various dimensions of declassification [33].
+We refer to prior works for an overview of various dimensions of declassification [32].
 In our setting, declassification can be dangerous as it can be abused by an active attacker to release secret information in a way that it was not intended by the developer [20].
 Next, we define the attackers that are relevant in the context of enclave programs.

 3) Passive and Active Attackers: We consider three types of attackers: the passive attacker (PA), the havoc active attacker (HAA) limited to modifying parameters passed to gateway calls, and the havoc reordering active attacker (HRAA) capable of controlling the order and frequency in which gateway methods are called.
-Both active attackers are reasonable in our context as the attacker fully controls the nonenclave environment.
-We use the PA attacker as a reference model to show that the HAA attacker and the HRAA attacker.
+Both active attackers are reasonable in our context as the attacker fully controls the non-enclave environment.
+We use the PA attacker as a reference model to show that the HAA attacker and the HRAA attacker do not learn more secret information than the PA attacker.